mm-adt/mm-adt.github.io/rationale.md

 ### Aligning Societal and Individual Incentives

-Technological advancement occur when developers with unique skills and perspectives take technical risks.
+Technological advancements occur when developers with unique skills and perspectives take technical risks.
 In the mm-ADT model, when such behaviors lead to successful products, the developer is compensated in direct proportion to the value they created in the economy.